Restoration Recovery outpatient addiction treatment logo

 Day 2-3 — First appointment

 Bring a valid photo ID, your insurance card (if applicable), and a list of any medications you currently take.
-The visit takes 60 to 120 minutes and follows our four-step intake: a DSM-5 substance use disorder assessment plus a COWS (Clinical Opiate Withdrawal Scale) score, then counseling intake, then doctor evaluation, then prescription or injection ordering.
+The visit takes 2 to 3 hours and follows our four-step intake: a DSM-5 substance use disorder assessment plus a COWS (Clinical Opiate Withdrawal Scale) score, then counseling intake, then doctor evaluation, then prescription or injection ordering.

 Buprenorphine products (Suboxone film and tablet, Sublocade injections, Brixadi injections) are FDA-approved for opioid use disorder.
-Restoration Recovery clinically uses buprenorphine off-label for kratom and 7-OH dependence because the withdrawal pattern is opioid-like — mitragynine and 7-OH bind the same opioid receptors that buprenorphine binds, which is why the medication compresses kratom and 7-OH withdrawal the same way it compresses other opioid withdrawals (per Sordo 2017 BMJ and SAMHSA TIP 63).
+Restoration Recovery clinically uses buprenorphine off-label for kratom and 7-OH dependence because the withdrawal pattern is opioid-like — mitragynine and 7-OH bind the same opioid receptors that buprenorphine binds, which is why the medication compresses kratom and 7-OH withdrawal the same way it compresses other opioid withdrawals (per SAMHSA TIP 63).

 Day 3-7 — First stabilization week